 Designed for modern multi-mission capabilities and cost effectiveness throughout its lifecycle, the NH90 has been developed as a multirole helicopter for both tactical transport (TTH) and naval (NFH) applications.
 The programme, mainly financed by the governments of France, Germany, Italy and the Netherlands, has been jointly developed by Airbus Helicopters, Leonardo of Italy and Fokker Services of the Netherlands as joint partners in NATO Helicopter Industries ("NHI") in direct proportion to their countries' expressed procurement commitments.
 Airbus Helicopters' share of NHI is 62.5%.
-There were 38 NH90 deliveries in 2016, for a cumulative total of 305 deliveries as of the end of 2016.
-The NH90 fleet has accumulated ~120,000 flight hours.
+There were 40 NH90 deliveries in 2017, for a cumulative total of 345 deliveries as of the end of 2017.
+The NH90 fleet has accumulated ~145,000 flight hours.

-The Tiger combat attack helicopter programme includes four variants based on the same airframe: the HAP (turreted gun, rockets and air-to-air missile), 40 of which have been ordered by France and 6 by Spain; the UHT (antitank missile, air-to-air missile, axial gun and rockets), 80 of which have been ordered by Germany; the ARH (antitank missile, turreted gun and rockets), 22 of which have been ordered by Australia; and the HAD (antitank missile, air-to-air missile, turreted gun, rockets and upgraded avionics and engines), 24 and 40 of which have been ordered by Spain and France, respectively.
-During 2015, in the frame of French "loi de programmation militaire" (law of military programmes management), Airbus Helicopters has been notified a decrease by 16 Tiger HAP and asked to perform the retrofit of 19 Tiger HAP already delivered in HAD variant.
-7 additional Tiger HAD have been ordered by France in December.
-France finally ordered 66 Tiger HAD.
-On UHT, Germany decreased its number of Tiger UHT by 12 H/C to 68 H/C in the frame of the German deal.
+The Tiger combat attack helicopter programme includes four variants based on the same airframe: the HAP (turreted gun, rockets and air-to-air missile); the UHT (antitank missile, air-to-air missile, axial gun and rockets); the ARH (antitank missile, turreted gun and rockets); and the HAD (antitank missile, air-to-air missile, turreted gun, rockets and upgraded avionics and engines) Overall in 2017, 17 Tigers were delivered, for a cumulative total of 171 deliveries by year-end.
+The Tiger fleet has accumulated more than 96,000 flight hours.

 Airbus is also a major contractor to the US Army, having been chosen to supply the service's UH-72A Lakota helicopter.
-As of 1 January 2017, 395 aircraft had been delivered to the US Defense Department for operation by US Army and Army National Guard units, the Navy and foreign military sales buyers.
+As of 1 January 2018, 430 aircraft had been delivered to the US Defense Department for operation by US Army and Army National Guard units, the Navy and foreign military sales buyers.